-Nikola Mirotic is dealing with missing a huge pay day by one summer
+Nikola Mirotic is dealing with missing huge pay day by one summer

-Not that a two-year, $27 million deal with a team option constitutes a bad summer, but what could have been for the fourth-year forward.
+Not that there’s anything wrong with a two-year, $27 million deal with a team option, but it could have been a lot different for him.

-If he would have been a restricted free agent just one summer earlier … oh the money baths that would have been taken at the Mirotic household.
+If he would have been a restricted free agent one summer earlier, Mirotic could have been even wealthier.

-This past summer around the NBA?
-Free spending became fiscal responsibility, and just like that Mirotic had to wait out a long process that didn’t officially end until Monday, when he actually put pen to paper with his new deal.
+This past summer, teams became fiscally responsible.
+So Mirotic had to wait out a long process that didn’t officially end until Monday, when he put pen to paper for his new deal.

 “If I was in this position like last year, you know, I’m sure that I would get much more pay, but it’s just not about the money, to be honest,’’ Mirotic said, trying his best to downplay the tale of two offseasons.
 “Coming from Europe, I was very happy there with the contract, and it’s more about being happy where you are, feeling comfortable with you and your family.
 I knew that my wife, my son, would be very happy in Chicago, too, so it was a goal.’’